cloudflare/workers-sdk/templates/worker-router/README.md

 ### Prerequisites

-Before you begin, ensure you have `wrangler` CLI installed.
-You can install it using npm:
+Before you begin, if you don't have `wrangler` installed, you can use `npx` which will install it temporarily when needed.
+If you prefer to install it permanently:

 ```sh
 npm install -g @cloudflare/wrangler